Home health agencies are required to give people with Original Medicare written notices in certain situations.

 “Advance Beneficiary Notice of Noncoverage” (ABN)

-When the home health agency believes that Medicare may not pay for some or all of your home health care, the agency should give you an ABN.
+When the home health agency believes that Medicare may not pay for some or all of your home health care, the agency must give you an ABN.

 - They’re not considered medically reasonable and necessary.

-- You don’t need intermittent skilled nursing care.
+- You don’t need skilled care on an intermittent basis.

 “The Home Health Advance Beneficiary Notice” (HHABN) has been discontinued.
 It was replaced by the HHCCN and the ABN in 2013.